Vase (heraldry)

 The exact meaning of the heraldic symbol of the Vasa family has been debated among both historians and heralds.
 During the late 16th century, the vase was depicted to look more like a sheaf, while medieval depictions show a sort of bundle, and which possibly could have been a depiction of a type of anchor plate.
 In modern times, depictions of a vase as a sheaf are considered inaccurate.
 Due to its historical association with a sheaf, it has sometimes been called vasakärven, "the Vasa sheaf".

-The vase was used as a nationalist symbol during the 1930s and 1940s, especially by fascist and nazist groups in Sweden, such as the Swedish National Socialist Workers' Party (Svensk socialistisk samling) under Sven Olov Lindholm (1903–1998).
+The vase was used as a nationalist symbol during the 1930s and 1940s, especially by fascist and Nazi groups in Sweden, such as the Swedish National Socialist Workers' Party (Svensk socialistisk samling) under Sven Olov Lindholm (1903–1998).
 The vase was also used as a party symbol by National Socialist Front which was active about 1984–2008.
 It was also used by democratic political organizations like Svenska Landsbygdens Kvinnoförbund, today Centerkvinnorna, the women's organization of the Centre Party.